-Basis Delegation Decentralisation Nature Delegation is compulsory because no individual can perform all tasks on his own Decentralisation is an optional decision.
-Freedom of action More control by superiors and hence less freedom to take own decisions Less control over executives , hence greater freedom of action.
-Scope • It has wide scope a it is an extension of delegation Purpose burden of the manager It is to increase the role of the subordinates in the organisation.
+Basis Basis Delegation Nature Decentralisation is an optional decision.
+Freedom of action and hence less freedom to Less control over executives , hence greater freedom of action.
+Scope - It has wide scope a it is an extension of delegation Purpose burden of the manager It is to increase the role of the subordinates in the organisation.